priyavrat-misra/til-in-java/README.md

 > // Note: "optional" means the subclass need not support it
 > // i.e., it will define an empty method that will throw an UnsupportedOperationException.
 > ```
-- the `List` interface is useful when sequence/positioning matters.
+- the `[java.util.List](https://docs.oracle.com/javase/8/docs/api/java/util/List.html)` interface is useful when sequence/positioning matters.
 It models a resizable linear array with indexed access which can have duplicates.
 > ```java
 > public interface List<E> extends Collection<E> {
 >     // Positional Operations